Understanding Nesterov's Acceleration via Proximal Point Method: Nesterov's acceleration via alternating two approaches

 Having introduced a separate sequence $\{y_t\}$ for cost approximations, we consider the following alternation where during each iteration, we update $x_{t}$ with \eqref{gd} and $y_{t}$ with \eqref{gd:2-1}: \begin{mdframed}[backgroundcolor=gray!20] {\bf Approximate PPM with alternating two approaches.} Given $x_0\in \re^d$, let $y_0=x_0$ and run:

 \end{mdframed} In Figure~\ref{fig:1}, we empirically verify that \eqref{approx:ppm} indeed gets the best of both worlds: this combined approach successfully approximates PPM even for the regime $\ee_t=\Theta(t)$.
-More remarkably, \eqref{approx:ppm} exactly recovers Nesterov's AGM.
-More specifically, turning \eqref{approx:ppm} into the equational form by writing the optimality conditions, and introducing an auxiliary iterate $z_{t+1}:= y_t -\nicefrac{1}{L}\nabla f(y_t)$, we obtain the following ($z_0:=x_0=y_0$): \begin{mdframed}
+More remarkably, \eqref{approx:ppm} is exactly equal to one version of AGM (``Form II'' in the introduction).
+Turning \eqref{approx:ppm} into the equational form by writing the optimality conditions, and introducing an auxiliary iterate $z_{t+1}:= y_t -\nicefrac{1}{L}\nabla f(y_t)$ (only for simplicity), we obtain the following ($x_0=y_0=z_0$): \begin{mdframed}

-\end{mdframed} Hence, we arrive at AGM without relying on any non-trivial derivations in the literature such as estimate sequence~\cite{nesterov2018lectures} or linear coupling~\cite{allen2014linear}.
+\end{mdframed} Hence, we arrive at AGM without relying on any non-trivial derivations in the literature such as estimate sequence~\citep{nesterov2018lectures} or linear coupling~\citep{allen2014linear}.
 To summarize, we have demonstrated: